slaue/qubos_web/index.md

 ---
-title: "QUBO Solver Benchmark"
+title: "Quantum vs Classical Solvers: Benchmarking QUBO Performance"
 layout: single
 ---

-## Welcome to the QUBO Solver Benchmark Project

 This project is dedicated to benchmarking and comparing classical and quantum solvers for Quadratic Unconstrained Binary Optimization (QUBO) problems.